ARMmbed/mbed-os/docs/design-documents/platform/pin-names/pin_names.md

 ### Arduino Uno (Rev3) Header Pins

 All Arduino Uno (Rev3) form factor Mbed controller boards should define D0-D15 & A0-A5 pins as a default standard.
+"ARDUINO" should also be added as a 'supported-form-factors' in the targets.json file.

     // Arduino Uno (Rev3) header pin connection naming
     // Px_xx relates to the processor pin connected to the Arduino Uno (Rev3) header pin